Chart Color Schemes

 Dodges Ferry - Lewisham lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Dodges Ferry-Lewisham's population was 9,094 as of Aug 2025.
-This reflected an increase of 573 people (6.7%) since the 2021 Census, which reported a population of 8,521 people.
-The change was inferred from the estimated resident population of 9,032 from the ABS as of June 2024 and an additional 59 validated new addresses since the Census date.
-This level of population equated to a density ratio of 28 persons per square kilometer.
-Dodges Ferry-Lewisham's 6.7% growth since the 2021 census exceeded the SA4 region (4.2%) and the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 46.4% of overall population gains during recent periods.
+Dodges Ferry - Lewisham's population was around 9,108 as of Nov 2025.
+This reflected an increase of 587 people since the 2021 Census, which reported a population of 8,521.
+The change was inferred from the estimated resident population of 9,032 in June 2024 and an additional 65 validated new addresses since the Census date.
+This levelled out to a density ratio of 28 persons per square kilometer.
+Dodges Ferry - Lewisham's growth rate of 6.9% since the 2021 census exceeded the SA4 region's 4.3%, marking it as a growth leader in the area.
+Population growth was primarily driven by interstate migration, contributing approximately 46.4% of overall population gains during recent periods.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections were adopted, released in 2022 with 2021 as the base year, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth was projected for statistical areas across the nation, with Dodges Ferry-Lewisham expected to increase by 1,599 persons to 2041 based on the latest population numbers, indicating a total increase of 16.9% over the 17 years.
+For areas not covered, Tasmania State Government's Regional/LGA projections were used with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth was projected for the area, expected to increase by 1,599 persons to 2041 based on latest numbers, with an increase of 16.7% in total over the 17 years.

 Frequently Asked Questions - Population